Centipede vs Silverfish: How to tell the difference?

 Centipede vs. Silverfish

-Centipede
+Centipede Silverfish

-0.4-7 inches
+Size 0.4-7 inches 0.5-1 inches

-Legs About 30 legs 6 legs and 3 Appendages
+Legs About 30 legs 6 legs and 3 appendages

-Paper, Food, Clothing, and even each other
+Eating Habits Insects Paper, food, clothing, and even each other

-Habitat Dark Moist Places mainly in a pile of leaves or other natural debris Dark Moist Places mainly under piles or paper or cardboard containers.
+Habitat Dark, moist places mainly in piles of leaves or other natural debris Dark, moist places mainly under piles of paper or cardboard containers.
+Eggs can be found in cracks or crevices.

 Legs